Blog

 Overall, successful ESG calculations should always include the input of many individuals within a company.
 Bringing diversity of thought to such an operation is again in keeping with its principles.
 However, CFOs and their finance teams will undeniably play a larger role than others.

-Already this is being seen with 72% of organizations currently formalizing a process owned by the finance function for collection, processing and reviewing data.
+Already this is being seen with 72% of organisations currently formalizing a process owned by the finance function for collection, processing and reviewing data.
 Yet, to reflect the diverse input of ESG, 35% of these organizations indicated that they were considering implementing formalized processes led by another function, while 37% were considering implementing formalized processes led by finance.

 Business as usual with ESG